 The herbarium is open to students, researchers, and for public tours by appointment Monday through Friday.
-Tours for visitors can be arranged by contacting Dr. Tom Eddy, firstname.lastname@example.org or by calling the Division of Biological Sciences Office at 620-341-5311.
+Tours for visitors can be arranged by contacting Dr. David McKenzie, firstname.lastname@example.org or by calling the Division of Biological Sciences Office at 620-341-5311.
 Please include your name, the date of your visit, your project or area of interest, and your institutional affiliation.

 INCOMING PLANT MATERIAL